cypherstack/stack_wallet/README.md

 - Custom Nodes.
 - Open source software.

-## Build and run
+## Building
 ### Prerequisites
 - The only OS supported for building is Ubuntu 20.04
 - A machine with at least 100 GB of Storage

+The following prerequisities can be installed with the setup script `scripts/setup.sh` or manually as described below:

 - Flutter 3.0.5 [(install manually or with git, do not install with snap)](https://docs.flutter.dev/get-started/install)
 - Dart SDK Requirement (>=2.17.0, up until <3.0.0)
 - Android setup ([Android Studio](https://developer.android.com/studio) and subsequent dependencies)

+### Scripted setup
+`scripts/setup.sh` is provided as a tool to set up a stock Ubuntu 20.04 installation for building.
+This script should skip the entire [Manual setup](#manual-setup) section below and prepare you for [running](#running)

+### Manual setup
-After that download the project and init the submodules
+After installing the prerequisites listed above, download the code and init the submodules
 ```
 git clone https://github.com/cypherstack/stack_wallet.git
 cd stack_wallet